 - If tax documentation has to be submitted to HMRC, for example where Inheritance Tax is payable, we will do this and will assist in releasing funds to pay the Inheritance Tax assessed.

-- We will prepare the Statement of Truth to be sworn by the Executor
+- We will prepare the Probate Application Form to be signed by the Executor

 - We will submit an application to the Probate Registry for a Grant of Probate to be issued.